 Did you write a patch that fixes a bug?¶

-Please Open a new issue.
+Please Open a Verilator pull request.

 Verilator uses GitHub Actions to provide continuous integration.
 You may want to enable Actions on your GitHub branch to ensure your changes keep the tests passing.
-See docs/internals.

 Your source-code contributions must be certified as open source, under the Developer Certificate of Origin.
 On your first contribution, you must either: